Football clubs

 1921 - 1927

-Christ Church Wanderers were a team from Bexhill who competed in the Hastings League for six seasons.
+Christ Church Wanderers were a Bexhill-based team who competed in the Hastings League for six seasons.

 Crowhurst